MaastrichtU-IDS/d2s-docs/docs/d2s-rml.md

 title: Run RML transformation
 ---

-The [RMLStreamer](https://github.com/RMLio/RMLStreamer/) is a scalable implementation of the [RML Specifications](https://rml.io/specs/rml/).
+The [RMLStreamer](https://github.com/RMLio/RMLStreamer/) is a scalable implementation of the [RDF Mapping Language Specifications](https://rml.io/specs/rml/).

-Use the [RDF Mapping Language (RML)](https://rml.io/) to map your structured data (CSV, TSV, SQL, XML, JSON, YAML) to RDF.
+Use the [RDF Mapping Language (RML)](https://rml.io/) to map your structured data (CSV, TSV, SQL, XML, JSON, YAML) to RDF using a declarative mapping language and execute the transformations.

 ## Download files to convert

-The following documentation will use the COHD clinical data CSV as example.
-Download the dataset:
+The following documentation will use the COHD Clinical CSV data as example.
+Download the dataset, if not already done:

 ```shell
 d2s download cohd